aupasana/vedanta-old/pages/approach.md

 # Resources

 This traditional structured approach has continued unbroken for many centuries.
-Many of these recordings are now available online.
+Many video class recordings are now available online.
 Some of these are given below:

 1. [video classes by Sw.
 Brahmanand Giri, in Hindi][br]
    tattva bodha, tarka sangraha (padakritya, nyaya bodhini), artha sangraha, gita bhashya